Degrees of Freedom for Radiating Systems: Weyl's law and propagating modes

 Evaluating the number of radiating spherical waves with efficiency above a given threshold, here $50\%$, produces an estimate of the NDoF.
 Fig.~\ref{fig:NDoFsph_tols_ka} depicts the number of such radiating modes~\cite{Ehrenborg+Gustafsson2020} on a spherical shell with surface resistivity $R_{\mrm{s}}=10^{-p}\eta_0$ and spherical ball with resistivity $k\rho_{\mrm{r}}=10^{-p}\eta_0$ for $p=3,5,7$.
-Note that copper has a surface resistivity of approximately $R_{\mrm{s}}\approx 0.01\unit{\Omega/\square}$ around $1\unit{GHz}$ and a resistivity of $\rhor\approx 10^{-8}\unit{\Omega m}$.
+Note that copper has a surface resistivity of approximately $R_{\mrm{s}}\approx 0.01\unit{\Omega/\square}$ around $1\unit{GHz}$ and a resistivity of $\rhor\approx 10^{-8}\unit{\Omega\, m}$.
 The results are compared with the estimate~\eqref{eq:NDoFsph}, and it is observed that the relative difference between the computed NDoF and $2(ka)^2$ decreases as $ka\to\infty$.
-Using material losses opens a possibility to generalize the NDoF to arbitrary shaped radiators as analysed in this paper.
+The radiation efficiencies for the spherical regions used in Fig.~\ref{fig:NDoFsph_tols_ka} are determined by expanding the current density and fields in spherical waves.
+The solution is expressed in radiation modes~\cite{Schab2016,Gustafsson+etal2020} as given in App.~\ref{S:RadiationModes}.
+Using material losses opens a possibility to generalize the NDoF to arbitrary shaped radiators as analyzed in this paper.

+Arbitrarily shaped closed surfaces and disjoint regions are much more complex, for which it is also apparent that there are several alternative ways to interpret DoF, such as communication between regions~\cite{Piestun+Miller2000,Jensen+Wallace2008,Miller2019,Gustafsson2024c}, from a region to a volume surrounding the region in Fig.~\ref{fig:RDoF}a, and from a region to the far field in Fig.~\ref{fig:RDoF}b.
+In this paper, we consider radiating NDoF interpreted as the NDoF from a region to the far field.

 For arbitrary shaped regions with smooth boundary, we can interpret Weyl's law locally, resulting in a NDoF according to~\eqref{eq:Weyl2D} with surface area $A$.
 However, these DoF will generally only propagate to the volume outside $\reg$ and not to the far field.
 Instead, the NDoF can be considered to propagate from the region $\reg$ to a slightly enlarged version of $\reg$ as illustrated in Fig.~\ref{fig:RDoF}a.
-This short distance is considered fixed and translates to infinity many wavelength in the high-frequency limit.
+This short distance is considered fixed and translates to infinity many wavelengths in the high-frequency limit.
 Also note that the NDoF is unbounded if this distance is removed.

-Arbitrarily shaped closed surfaces and disjoint regions are much more complex, for which it is also apparent that there are several alternatively ways to interpret DoF, such as communication between regions~\cite{Piestun+Miller2000,Jensen+Wallace2008}, from a region to a volume surrounding the region in Fig.~\ref{fig:RDoF}a, and from a region to the far field in Fig.~\ref{fig:RDoF}b.
-In this paper, we consider radiating NDoF interpreted as the NDoF from a region to the far field.
-We also interpret the NDoF from Weyl's law~\eqref{eq:WeylPropModes} as the total NDoF that can propagate a short distance from the considered region, as shown in Fig.~\ref{fig:RDoF}.